BMW 5 Series review - Reliability and safety

 Cutting edge safety kit is available on all models, while tried and tested mechanicals should prove reliable

-The 5 Series ranked well in the 2018 Driver Power results, finishing 21st out of 75 cars.
-While BMW on the whole came a disappointing 21st out of 26 manufacturers.
+The 5 Series ranked mid-table in our 2020 Driver Power survey, finishing 40th out of 75 cars.
+Meanwhile, BMW on the whole came a disappointing 27th out of 30 manufacturers.

-Both the four and six-cylinder diesels featured in various forms in the old model, while the four-cylinder turbocharged petrol units debuted in the smaller 3 Series.
-Also familiar to other BMW owners will be the eight-speed automatic.
+Both the four- and six-cylinder diesels featured in various forms in the old model, while the four-cylinder turbocharged petrol units debuted in the smaller 3 Series.
+Also familiar to other BMW owners will be the eight-speed automatic gearbox.

 Like all BMW models, the 5 Series has been engineered to be entertaining and engaging to drive.
 However, the car’s agile handling is backed up by a suite of safety systems, including stability control, autonomous emergency braking and adaptive LED brake lights that flash during an emergency stop.
 All versions also get powerful LED headlamps and six airbags.